gutblog/gutblog.github.io/_posts/2018-02-27-the-elemental-diet.markdown

 * Introduce more and more real food, one food group every 3 days or so

+* Try Alfalfa, Horsetail and Nettle tea as an antihistamine to see if it helps cognitively

 * Take the antibiotic Augmentin to try and clear up my sinus opacification

 * Start on the Visibiome probiotic, gradually ramping it up to an aggressive dose